 “Motorway tolls are a definite minus,” agrees Alicia.
 “They are far too expensive and thus not well used.”

 You need to check the routes you don’t know in advance because you don’t stop at a booth and pay: you get charged automatically via a sticker on your windshield.
 You could return from a jaunt around the country to find a hefty bill on your account.

-The World Health Organization ranks the effectiveness of care in Portugal at number 12 in the world, well ahead of the United States, England, and Canada.
+The cost of living in Lisbon and other parts of the country is a great value when it comes to your health.
+The World Health Organization ranks the effectiveness of healthcare in Portugal at number 12 in the world, well ahead of the United States, England, and Canada.
 Portugal also has the 10th-highest life expectancy for women in the world, at 84.
 Pregnant women get 120 days of paid leave at full salary and you won’t get stuck with a hefty bill if an ambulance picks you up at the scene of an accident.

 To choose your own doctor or hospital outside the national health care system, various insurance schemes are available at a reasonable cost.
 Is Lisbon the care is excellent and if you ask around you’ll easily be able to find an English-speaking doctor.
 This also applies to tourist zones like the Algarve and larger cities such as Porto.
 In smaller towns you may just have a local clinic, which is fine for basic problems, but then you’ll likely want to travel to a larger city for surgery or serious tests.

 “For EU residents, the visa situation is quite straightforward,” says Julie.
 “The most important thing is to be able to prove income, to show that you can support yourself.
 You need to have ample documentation to show them.
 Assuming that’s in order, you go to the foreigners service desk and soon you’ll have a residency permit for five years, which you can then renew.”